 - You’re able to see how long the product takes to get to you after being ordered.

-- Asses the way that your customers can track their product.
+- Assess the way that your customers can track their products.

 - Once you have the product in hand, you can use it to take unique product photos.